Mahim1997/Compiler-Simplified/README.md

 - Performed syntactic analysis using Bison.

-- Implemented certain optimizations while generating assembly code eg. NOP removal, efficient usage of temp. variables, faster multiplication/division using shift operations.
+- Implemented certain optimizations while generating assembly code such as:
+    * NOP removal
+    * Efficient usage of temporary variables
+    * Faster multiplication/division by 2 using shift operations.
+    * Removal of consecutive same operations

 ## Execution Commands